Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Veterans and their family members may be eligible for a wide variety of college scholarships.
 These can supplement other funding, like GI Bill educational assistance, Pell Grants, or other scholarships, making college more affordable.

-Some awards are only available to veterans while others are open only to their family members.
+Some awards are only available to military veterans, while others are open only to their family members.

 Veteran Scholarships

-Military veteran scholarships are a great option for any former military member, including those who did and did not reach official retirement age.
-Often, the primary qualification is either an honorable discharge or anything other than a dishonorable discharge, though some may require a certain amount of service time.
+Military veteran scholarships are a great option for any former military members or veterans, including those who did and did not reach official retirement age.
+Often, the primary qualification is either being honorably discharged or anything other than a dishonorable discharge.
+However, some may require a certain amount of service time.

 Here is a list of scholarships for veterans:

 It’s also important to note that each organization can set additional requirements.
-For example, some of these military scholarships for veterans may only be open to people who served in particular branches or units, or during specific periods.
+For example, some military scholarships for veterans may only be open to people who served in a particular branch (like the Air Force, Army, Marines, Navy, Coast Guard, or Space Force) or unit or during specific periods.
+Additionally, some may focus on financial need while others may not factor that into the equation.
+As a result, reading the eligibility requirements before applying is a must.

 Grants for Veterans

 Grants for veterans function a lot like scholarships.
-The money does not have to be repaid, making it a great option to make college more affordable.
+The money does not have to be repaid, so grants are an excellent option for students who want to make a college education more affordable.

 Scholarships for Veterans Dependents

 Dependents of veterans can also find scholarships.
-These may be open to the children of veterans, veteran’s spouses, or even their grandchildren.
+These may be open to the dependent children of veterans, veteran’s military spouses, or other military family members, such as the grandchildren of servicemembers.

 Scholarships for Children of Veterans